 After reviewing all applications with instructional technology leaders in the school, four finalists will be appointed by the dean.

-We are currently accepting applications for the Irving Instructional Technology Fellowship.
+We are not currently accepting applications for the Irving Instructional Technology Fellowship.

 Upload the following application materials in the form of a single PDF labeled “Irving Instructional Technology Fellowship_Lastname_Firstname.pdf”: